runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 S3_BUCKET=
 ```

+Finally, remember to inject environment variables before serving your application.

-Finally, adjust the preview script in your package.json:
+Adjust the preview script in your package.json:

 ```json
 {